-2.1.2 Applicant Reviews
+2.2.2 Applicant Reviews

-Concurrent with the applied-for gTLD string reviews described in subsection 2.1.1, ICANN will review the applicant's technical and operational capability, its financial capability, and its proposed registry services.
+Concurrent with the applied-for gTLD string reviews described in subsection 2.2.1, ICANN will review the applicant's technical and operational capability, its financial capability, and its proposed registry services.
 Those reviews are described in greater detail in the following subsections.

-2.1.2.1 Technical/Operational Review
+2.2.2.1 Technical/Operational Review

-In its application, the applicant will respond to a set of questions intended to gather information about the applicant's technical capabilities and its plans for operation of the proposed gTLD.
+In its application, the applicant will respond to a set of questions (see questions 24 - 44 in the Application Form) intended to gather information about the applicant's technical capabilities and its plans for operation of the proposed gTLD.